-Construction of the bypass road including the Gudauri tunnel is expected to begin at the end of 2019.
+Construction of the bypass road including the long tunnel is expected to begin in early 2020.

-10. Has a construction company been selected?
+10. Have construction companies been selected?

-The project includes two civil works contracts for the construction of the 9-km long Gudauri tunnel (Lot 1) and the 14-km long road section (Lot 2).
-No companies have been selected yet for Lot 1, while companies have been preselected for Lot 2.
+Yes, the government has signed two civil works contracts for the construction of the 9-km long tunnel (Lot 1) and the 14-km long road section (Lot 2).

-11. How will the construction companies be selected?
+11. How were the construction companies selected?

-The Roads Department of Georgia will select construction companies through international competitive bidding in accordance with ADB Procurement Policy and Regulations.
-The companies that are selected will have had to prove that they are capable of meeting a wide range of technical specifications and financial requirements.
+The Roads Department of Georgia selected the construction companies through international competitive bidding in accordance with ADB Procurement Policy and Regulations.
+The companies had to demonstrate that they are capable of meeting a wide range of technical specifications and financial requirements.